Dr. Rufus Benjamin Weaver

 In grateful appreciation, Freeman's Battery Forrest's Artillery, Camp 1939 Sons of Confederate Veterans, acknowledges a debt of honor owed by all Southerners, and in appreciation of the generosity and humanity of his deeds, erects this marker to Dr. Rufus B. Weaver.

 Erected 2014 by Camp 1939, Sons of Confederate Veterans.

 Location.
 39° 49.526′ N, 77° 13.824′ W. Marker is in Gettysburg, Pennsylvania, in Adams County.
 Marker is on Lefever Street, on the right when traveling east.
+Marker is along the southern edge of Lefever Street, adjacent to Alumni Park, about 50 yards east of Baltimore Street.
 Touch for map.
-Marker is along the southern edge of Lefever Street, adjacent to Alumni Park, about 50 yards east of Baltimore Street.
 Marker is in this post office area: Gettysburg PA 17325, United States of America.
+Touch for directions.

 1. Dr. Rufus B. Weaver

 It was my honor to head the efforts to place this marker for Dr. Weaver in Gettysburg.
 Like most Americans, I had never known of him.
 While doing research on an uncle that was killed in the battle, I found the good doctor.
 It was he, that was responsible for my uncle's remains being removed to Hollywood cemetery in Richmond, in 1871.

 It was with shock and dismay, that I learn that he had never been fully compensated for his good work, and that he was owed a substantial sum at the time of his death.

 Finding that out, we resolved to pay him a "debt of Honor" that the southern people owed this good man.